zmartzone/lua-resty-openidc/README.md

              --reuse_existing_login_sessions = true
              -- By default a new session and nonce is generated every time authorization is (re)started, invalidating previously open login tabs.
-             -- However, an existing session can be reused so all the previously opened login tabs are valid
+             -- However, an existing session can be reused so all the previously opened login tabs are valid -- Will be ignored when `force_reauthorize` option is set.

              --ignore_following_logins = true
              -- By default if user logins when already logged, this second login will throw an error because state/nonce we wiped by the first login